python-discord/code-jam-6/amphibian-alchemists/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 The Enigma Machine from WWII is the most infamous encryption device of the era.
-Given a ciphered text from upper command, your job is to decipher the text and uncover some truths.
+Given a ciphered text from upper command, your job is to decipher the text and uncover some truths before the Allies capture you.

 Table of Contents:
 - Setup